 Stay hydrated.
 Keep adequate bottled water on hand when venturing out with a senior, and avoid alcoholic and caffeinated drinks, which are dehydrating.

 For more tips for helping seniors thoroughly enjoy the summer months, call on Hearts at Home.
-Providing the highest quality Kansas City home care, we’re always here to share helpful resources or to partner with you to ensure your senior loved one stays safe, healthy and happy, no matter the season.
-Contact us any time at 913-440-4209.
+We’re always here to share helpful resources or to partner with you to ensure your senior loved one stays safe, healthy and happy, no matter the season.
+Contact us online or call us any time at 913-440-4209 to learn more about senior care in Shawnee and the surrounding areas.